MI-FraunhoferIWM/data2rdf/docs/examples/abox/5_csv_w_na.md

 ## General understanding

-In comparision to the [previous example of the csv file without metadata](1.4_csv_wo_metadata.md), we are using the similar data again, but now we have some missing values in the time series.
+In comparision to the [previous example of the csv file without metadata](1.4_csv_wo_metadata.md), we are using the similar data again, but now we have some missing values in the dataframe.
 Again, there will be no metadata in this case.

 ## The inputs